🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 CBDA is a cannabinoid, so it’s easy to assume it acts as an agonist or antagonist to cannabinoid receptors.
 Scientists once thought the same thing.
 We’re finding out that it’s not that simple.
 After all, we still aren’t 100% certain how CBD works.

-It seems CBDA interacts with CB1 and CB2, but it’s complicated, so we’ll stick with what we do know.
+It seems CBDA interacts with CB1 and CB2, but the body’s endocannabinoid system is complicated, so we’ll stick with what we do know.

-1. Studies show CBDA can activate transient receptor potential (TRP) cation channels TRPV1 and TRPA1 and antagonizes TRPM8.
+1. CBDA research studies show CBDA can activate transient receptor potential (TRP) cation channels TRPV1 and TRPA1 and antagonizes TRPM8.

 2. CBDA may interact with cyclooxygenase (COX) enzymes 1 and 2, with a 9-fold higher selectivity than COX-1 inhibition.